 3. Future State Drawing (To make the flow LEAN)

-To come up with a future process which is lean, we need to tackle the wastes to make our value stream LEAN.
+To come up with a future process that is lean, we need to tackle the wastes to make our value stream LEAN.
 In order to identify the wastes and their root cause and to improve the value stream, you should improve the flow of material and information by:

 4. Develop Value Stream Plan and continual Improvement

-In order to manage and monitor the required improvement action, value stream plan is required.
+In order to manage and monitor the required improvement action, a value stream plan is required.
 It may include the objectives, the required actions, due date, responsible person(s), etc.

 The plan needs to be reviewed regularly while walking the floor by Value Stream Manager and Plant Manager to focus on obstacles to implementation.
 Making continuous Value Stream Improvement the responsibility of management.

 Please contact us if you need more details on how our expert team can assists you in training your team and developing your value stream maps.

 What is DFSS?
 Design for Six Sigma is used to perfect products and processes before...

 What is coaching?
 Coaching is a cyclical process of elevating the other persons’ awareness of...